CSE11-SU21-Assignments/cse11-pa5-starter/README.md

     - ```"--total"```, print the sum of the provided numbers
     - ```"--max"```, print the maximum of the provided numbers
     - ```"--min"```, print the minimum of the provided numbers
-    - any other string, print "Bad option <arg>" where you will replace "<arg>" with the first argument
+    - any other string, print ''"Bad option <arg>"'' where you will replace "<arg>" with the first argument
     - *(Hint: As has been mentioned above, when comparing Strings, the ```==``` operator can be unreliable.
 Instead use ```.equals``` or ```.compareTo```, which are in the Java String documentation.)*

     Examples: